EckisWelt/piscsi/README.md

-# PlayStation 5 with piSCSI OTG
+# PlayStation 5 with piSCSI and USB3 OTG

 I’m a moderate player on PlayStation 5.
 I love to play with my wife together some games if the game allows.